Matteuccio: Childhood and youth

-Born in San Severo, Sassano was the son of the widow Livia Tommasino and Giuseppe Sassano.
+Born in San Severo, Kingdom of Naples, Sassano was the son of the widow Livia Tommasino and Giuseppe Sassano.
 Nothing is known about his early childhood.
 A barber from his hometown, who presumably performed the fateful orchiectomy procedure, had contacts in Naples with one Alessandro de Liguoro, a barber with a shop near the palazzo of the Apostolic Nuncio on Via Toledo; the latter picked up little Matteo, took him in, looked after him and subsequently became a confidant for the singer.
 Alessandro also ensured that the nine-year-old Matteo could enter the Conservatorio dei Poveri di Gesù Cristo.
 There, for the next 10 years, he received perfect musical and vocal training under the direction of Giovanni Salvatore and Donato Oliva.

 After an initial period of training, Matteo was able to take part in the Conservatorio's customary servizio di musica (music "service"): This meant that he was sent to sing in the surrounding churches on important feast days.
 In 1684, while still a student at the Conservatorio, he took up employment in the Chapel of the Royal Palace of Naples, with a salary of 10 ducats a month.

 He was now known by his cose and stage name "Matteuccio" (little Matteo) and subsequently appeared mainly in various operas and serenatas by the important opera composer Alessandro Scarlatti who worked in Naples: Probably for the first time in 1684 as part of a private performance in the house of the House of Carafa in the opera Dal male il bene (orig.
 Tutto il mal non vien per nuocere) to a libretto by Giuseppe Domenico de Todis.
 On 25 August and 16 September 1686, he took part in Scarlatti's serenata L'Olimpo in Mergellina at the Palazzo Reale; it was a mammoth performance with about 100 performers.

 In 1690, he was officially appointed soprano of the important Cappella del Tesoro di S. Gennaro, and admitted as a member of the Congregazione de' Musici of Naples.
 The latter was a brotherhood reserved exclusively for members of the Royal Chapel and had its seat in the church of Montesanto.
 In 1694, Matteuccio was appointed head of the Congregazione.

 In the meantime, his poor mother also lived with him in Naples; Matteo put his flat at her disposal, he himself lodged in the convent of S. Francesco de Paola near the royal palace.
 Unfortunately, scandal soon threatened when his mother began seeing other men every week.
 Matteo found a solution by marrying her off in 1694 to his former mentor, the barber Alessandro de Liguoro, who was able to open a new and nicer shop directly opposite the nunciature from the rich dowry of 282 ducats.